The deadlines for our Summer, Autumn and Interdisciplinary Programmes in 2014 have passed.

 Neil Firth, Director, The Pier Arts Centre, Orkney

-Maria Fusco, Chancellor’s Fellow, University of Edinburgh
+Maria Fusco, Writer and Chancellor’s Fellow, University of Edinburgh

 Janice Kirkpatrick, Creative Director, Graven Images